adwaitgondhalekar/Udp_Socket_Programming/readme.txt

-<title> This code tries to implement a reliable sliding window protocol for data transfer between client and server in C language using Unix Socket APIs. </title>
+This code tries to implement a reliable sliding window protocol for data transfer between client and server in C language using Unix Socket APIs. </title>
-##Heading2 The sockets used are of UDP type.
+The sockets used are of UDP type.
-###HEading3 The task performed is of reading data from a file at the client side and then transmitting that data to the server side and writing that data into another file at the server side.
+The task performed is of reading data from a file at the client side and then transmitting that data to the server side and writing that data into another file at the server side.